isotoma/react-cognito/README.rst

 Completed
 ---------

+- UC1 Registering a user with the application
+- UC2 Confirming a registered, unauthenticated user
+- UC3 Resending a confirmation code via SMS
 - UC4 Authenticating and establishing a session
 - UC5 Retrieving user attributes for an authenticated user
 - UC6 Verify email address for an authenticated user